The 12 Points Story

 More Be bop than Boom Bang-a-Bang, here 12 Points has a different interpretation.
 It refers to the festival’s structure, under which twelve brilliant ensembles are invited to participate in an event that illuminates Europe’s best new jazz talent, 12 creative beacons on the European map.

 12 Points Festival started in 2007, but its impetus came three years earlier, during Ireland’s 2004 presidency of the EU, which coincided with the May accession of ten new member states.
-In my capacity as programmer at the Bray jazz festival that year, I sought to bring musicians from several of the ten new member countries to this picturesque Irish seaside town to celebrate this historic landmark in the European project.
+Improvised Music Company's involvement with Bray jazz festival that year, sought to bring musicians from several of the ten new member countries to celebrate this historic landmark in the European project.
 Estonian, Cypriot, Hungarian, and Czech artists all came, and its fair to say that the first Polish national to reap the benefits of the new ease of mobility was the celebrated trumpeter Tomasz Stanko who memorably performed in Bray on 1st May, within hours of the accession treaty coming into effect.

 That exercise left us in no doubt as to the potential that existed to go deeper into the narrative of contemporary European jazz, particular with regard to emerging artists.
 Jazz can lay claim to being Europe’s musical lingua franca, a conduit for cultural dialogue that transcends borders, a celebration of regional diversity and ethnicities, and a platform for education and cultural exchange.
 Evidence of this momentum can be witnessed across the EU, with thriving jazz ecologies in all its major cities, a growing cohort of young soloists and ensembles at the highest level of artistic expression, and jazz artists, record labels and festivals as net contributors to the cultural export economies of many countries throughout Europe.